 Gregory Layton was elected to be the Student Body President of Dixie State University for the 2014-15 academic year.

 Layton enrolled at DSU during the 2010 fall semester.
-He has served on the DSUSA since 2012 as a committee member, and was the vice president of academics last year prior to his election as DSUSA president last spring.
+He has served with DSUSA since 2012 as a committee member, and was the vice president of academics for the 2013-14 academic year prior to his election as DSUSA president last spring.
 In addition, Layton served as a staff writer for DSU’s Dixie Sun newspaper.